Vandivier/afterecon/content/2013-11-07-us-senate-chairman-carper-statement-on-the-unveiling-of-the-so-called-silk-road-20-website.md

 ---
-title: US Senate: Chairman Carper statement on the unveiling of the so-called “Silk Road 2.0” website
+title: "US Senate: Chairman Carper statement on the unveiling of the so-called “Silk Road 2.0” website"
 date: 2013-11-07 00:00:49
 author: John Vandivier
 ---